 - Testing premises may be monitored by CCTV systems and/or other means.

-- You must not communicate with anyone else about the GMAT exam while the test session is in progress, during any breaks, or after administration of the test before you have checked out and left the test center.
+- You must not contact or talk with anyone else about the GMAT exam while the test session is underway, or during the optional breaks, or after administration of the test before you have checked out and left the test center.

-- You will not be allowed to eat or drink in the testing room, but you may store these in a locker assigned to you (subject to availability at the time of check-in).
+- You are also not allowed to consume food or drink in the testing room, but you may store these in a locker assigned to you (subject to availability at the time of check-in).
 You are, however, barred from smoking or using any tobacco product until you have checked out of the test center.

 - Communications with anyone other than the test administrator, electronically (through phones or other means) or otherwise, will not be permitted during the test, including the breaks.